YannickGir/marvel-xperience/README.md

 ```
 git clone https://gitlab.com/presto2733513/marvel-xperience.git
 ```
--Enter your Gitlab ID and password, or a key to generate [here](https://gitlab.com/-/profile/personal_access_tokens)
+- Enter your Gitlab ID and password, or a key to generate [here](https://gitlab.com/-/profile/personal_access_tokens)

 2- create a file .env in the root of the folder server-nodejs and put the following code :
 ```